nietaki/hoplon/README.md

 # Aspis

-Aspis is a package that helps you verify if the code in your project's dependencies contains just what it has on GitHub and no other malicious code.
+Aspis is a package that helps you verify that the code in your project's dependencies contains exactly what's on their GitHub and no other malicious code.

-**NOTE**: Aspis is still in early stage of development and might not be fully functional yet.
+**NOTE**: Aspis is still in early stage of development and might be missing some features.

 ## Usage